tyedge/holbertonschool-machine_learning/supervised_learning/0x02-tensorflow/README.md

-This repository contains the tensorflowproject files.
+This repository contains the tensorflow project files.